hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/_index.md

 4. An Azure Active Directory application and service principal.
 Follow instructions [here.](https://learn.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal)**Note down the *Application secret* which is only displayed during setup.**
 5. The service principle must be assigned *Storage Blob Data Contributor* and *Storage Queue Data Contributor* roles scoped to the Storage Account used in step 3.
 Follow instructions [here.](https://learn.microsoft.com/en-us/azure/storage/blobs/assign-azure-role-data-access?tabs=portal)
 6. The Azure Active Directory application's *Application ID* and *Tenant ID*.
 Follow instructions [here.](https://learn.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#sign-in-to-the-application)
-7. Microsoft Azure must be configured to export cost management data to the dedicated Azure storage container, used in step 3, on a daily recurring schedule.
+7. Microsoft Azure must be configured to export cost management data to the dedicated Azure storage container used in step 3 on a daily recurring schedule.
 Follow instructions [here.](https://learn.microsoft.com/en-us/azure/cost-management-billing/costs/tutorial-export-acm-data?tabs=azure-portal)

 {{% notice warning %}}
 Do not export data for Actual cost (Usage and Purchases) and Amortized cost (Usage and Purchases) to the same Azure storage container.
 Only one metric will work with this solution.
 {{% /notice %}}

-Once you've setup Azure, you will need the following information to start the lab:
+Once you've setup Azure, you'll have the following information and are ready to start the lab:

 - [x] Azure Application ID
 - [x] Azure Tenant ID